 To demonstrate collaborative mealybug biocontrol efforts.

-Trying new management strategies is best done in a collaborative manner, where producers can work together to figure out best application practices, generate discounts from purchasing in bulk, and ask each other for help as needed.
-The five growers will be in regular communication with each other, the PI, and Dr. Kent Daane (our mealybug expert) during the project.
-The five producers have agreed to share their experiences with beneficial insect augmentation and pheromone mating disruption during our planned outreach, and they will record all related expenses as well as the pros and cons of using these new management strategies.
+The Lodi Winegrape Commission has learned through experience that trying new management strategies is best done in a collaborative manner, where producers can work together in a grower-to-grower manner to figure out best application practices, generate discounts from purchasing in bulk, and ask each other for help as needed.
+The five growers were in regular communication with each other, the PI, and Dr. Kent Daane (our mealybug expert) during the project.
+They also shared their beneficial insect augmentation and pheromone mating disruption experiences with our broader community during our planned outreach, and they recorded all related expenses as well as the pros and cons of using these new management strategies.

 To blanket five vineyards in mating disruption pheromone, reducing mealybug populations.

-Five private vineyards have been chosen to receive applications of pheromone mating disruption products.
-These products come in the form of hanging tag dispensers, twist tie dispensers, and a flowable product which can be applied with a sprayer.
-Each producer can choose the application method which makes the most sense for their individual operation.
-Mealybug populations in these vineyards, along with a private control vineyard which receives no biocontrol applications, will be monitored approximately every week during the growing season (April to November) using trapping for male mealybugs.
-Two traps per vineyard will be set up and counted under the microscope on a weekly basis.
-Mealybug trap counts will be compared across the vineyards.
-The PI will collect and analyze all trap data from the five demonstration vineyards and the control vineyard.
+Five private, commercial vineyards were chosen to receive applications of pheromone mating disruption products.
+These mating disruption products come in the form of hanging tag dispensers, twist tie dispensers, and a flowable product which can be applied with a sprayer.
+Each producer chose the application method which made the most sense for their individual operation.
+Mealybug populations in these vineyards were regularly monitored during the growing season (April to November) using trapping for male mealybugs and visual scouting.

 To support and augment natural populations of beneficial insects which act as predators and parasites to the vine mealybug.